samskivert/twingle/README.md

 Twingle is currently just a twinkle in the eye of a few excited programmers, so come back later if you're looking for cold hard software.

-You can read our [Twingle Overview](Overview) to get an idea of where we're going and how we're getting there.
+You can read our [[Twingle Overview|Home]] to get an idea of where we're going and how we're getting there.

 ## Technology